In Vitro Fertilization (cont.)

-- Sperm donation: This can be routinely done for women whose male partners have impaired sperm or low sperm counts.
+Sperm donation: This can be routinely done for women whose male partners have impaired sperm or low sperm counts, or if the partner has a genetic disease that could be transmitted to the baby.
 Donation may be anonymous from a sperm bank.
 In some cases, a male partner may "bank" sperm if he anticipates problems with chemotherapy or other medical conditions that may affect his sperm later in life.

 Must Read Articles Related to In Vitro Fertilization

 "The pill" was introduced in the United States in 1962 and signaled a new era for women and their ability to control their fertility.learn more >>

 Infertility affects about 6.1 million people in the United States, about 10% of men and women of reproductive age.
 A fertility specialist is usually an obstetri...learn more >>

 The symptoms of early pregnancy a pregnant woman may experience include missed periods, abdominal bloating, nausea and vomiting, breast tenderness and pain, foo...learn more >>